fsmosca/ThinkerJudge/README.md

 # ThinkerJudge
-Evaluation of moves from World Championship Games.
-[Analysis data](https://github.com/fsmosca/ThinkerJudge/blob/main/docs/human_eval.csv) can be found in the docs folder.
-Games in [pgn files](https://github.com/fsmosca/ThinkerJudge/tree/main/docs/pgn) are in the docs folder as well.
+Moves from World Championship Games are analyzed using Stockfish engine.
+[Analysis data](https://github.com/fsmosca/ThinkerJudge/blob/main/docs/human_eval.csv) and games in [pgn files](https://github.com/fsmosca/ThinkerJudge/tree/main/docs/pgn) can be found in docs folder.

 Moves are evaluated by Stockfish 13 dev 2020-12-14 NNUE at 5s/position on 4 threads with i7-2600K processor.
 Calculation of errors starts at move 12 and it is ended once the score of the game move and engine move are more than 500cp or less than -500cp.

+You can use evaluate.py using different engine and analysis conditions to analyze the games and use stats.py to generate stats from the resulting analysis.

 ### Setup
 * Install python 3.8 or later